Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Scar pain and Cold sensitivity

-Up to 10% of patients experience cold sensitivity after surgery to fingers which responds well to keeping the fingers warm in winter time.
-Scar sensitivity usually improves with scar desensitisation exercises provided from the hand therapist.
+Up to 10% of patients experience cold sensitivity after surgery to fingers which responds well to keeping the fingers warm in wintertime.
+Scar sensitivity usually improves with scar desensitisation exercises provided by the hand therapist.

 Recurrence

 As this is a genetic condition there is a risk of recurrence after surgery, however majority of patients do not require any surgery.
-Risk of recurrence id higher after surgery to the little finger (15%).
+The risk of recurrence is higher after surgery on the little finger (15%).

 ladan hajipour hand surgeon